 Arun-suer-sdey!
 Arrive into Phnom Penh International Airport where your Schoolies Reimagined leaders will be waiting for you outside of customs.
 After checking into the hotel and freshening up after a long flight, head out into the city for your first foray into Cambodian food.
 Over some Khmer Dinner, the group will have their first informal language lesson.
 While you’ll just cover the basics, making an effort to learn the local language is a great gesture of respect for the local people.

 Overnight: Hotel, Phnom Penh

-Start informal Khmer language lessons during breakfast to show respect for the local culture.
-Head to Tuol Sleng, former school that was used as a prison and has since been converted into a museum to educate visitors about the country’s genocide.
-Visit the Killing Fields of Choeung Ek and walk through the quiet and peaceful fields that played host to mass killings and burials.
+Today will be spent exploring the ancient city of Phnom Penh.
+Your first destination is Tuol Sleng (S-21), a former school that was used as a prison and has since been converted into a museum to educate visitors about the country’s genocide.
+You will also visit the Killing Fields of Choeung Ek where travellers can walk through the quiet and peaceful fields that played host to mass killings and burials during the genocide.
+While difficult at times, these sites are important landmarks of Cambodia’s past and allow you to put contemporary Cambodia into historical perspective.
 Tour the Royal Palace where the King currently resides and visit Olympic Stadium, where Cambodians gather before and after work to exercise and meet up with friends.